 Live auditions at NEC are required for all piano applicants regardless of country of residence or degree/diploma of interest.

-To be considered for a live audition, applicants must submit a prescreening recording by December 1.
+To be considered for a live audition, applicants must submit an online application and prescreening recording by December 1.
 After review, qualified applicants will be asked to present a live audition at NEC.
 Applicants who are not selected for a live audition will be notified that they have not been accepted for study at NEC.

-Piano prescreening recordings must consist of audio-only sound files.
-Do not submit video files.
-Please refer to the recording guidelines section of our general Audition Requirements page for information about uploading your prescreening recording files to our online audition portal at DecisionDesk.
+Please refer to the recording guidelines section of our general Audition Requirements page for information about uploading your prescreening recording files as part of your online application.

-All undergraduate (BM, DP) and graduate (MM, GD) applicants must submit the following prescreening repertoire:
+All undergraduate and graduate MM & GD applicants must submit the following prescreening repertoire:

-- first movement of a Classical Sonata (e.g., music by Beethoven, Haydn, Mozart, Schubert, or others)
+- The first movement of a Classical sonata (e.g., music by Beethoven, Haydn, Mozart, Schubert, or others)

-- substantial Romantic work (e.g., music by Chopin, Schumann, Brahms, Liszt, Mendelssohn, or others).
+- A substantial Romantic work (e.g., music by Chopin, Schumann, Brahms, Liszt, Mendelssohn, or others).

 Artist Diploma applicants can find prescreening requirements in the Artist Diploma audition requirements page.